 We assess applicants for pupillage by reference to the following objective criteria:

-We offer up to three pupillages annually, each with an award of £75,000 plus earnings retained from your Second Six.
+We offer up to three pupillages annually, each with an award of £90,000 comprising £75,000 plus guaranteed earnings of £15,000 in your second Six.
 A drawdown of up to £20,000 from the pupillage award is available in advance.

 All pupillages are offered with a view to tenancy and we emphasise that our pupils are not in competition with one another.
 All pupils who meet our standards for tenancy will be invited to join chambers.